Gawdl3y/discord-graf/manual/usage.md

 ## Setup
-The first thing you'll want to do is instantiate the [`Bot`](../class/src/bot/index.js~Bot.html) class, specifying at minimum a `botName` and `botVersion`.
+The first thing you'll want to do is instantiate the [`Bot`](../class/src/bot/index.js~Bot.html) class, specifying at minimum the properties `name` and `version`.
-To add information to the built-in about command, also add `botAbout`.
+To add information to the built-in about command, also add the `about` property.
-For update checking, specify `botUpdateURL`.
+For update checking, specify `updateURL`.
 Example:

 ```javascript